sharathadavanne/seld-dcase2019/README.md

 # DCASE 2019: Sound event localization and detection (SELD) task
 Sound event localization and detection (SELD) is the combined task of identifying the temporal onset and offset of a sound event, tracking the spatial location when active, and further associating a textual label describing the sound event.
-As part of [DCASE 2019](http://dcase.community/challenge2019/index), we are organizing an [SELD task](http://dcase.community/challenge2019/task-sound-event-localization-and-detection) with a multi-reverberant dataset synthesized using real-life impulse response (IR) collected at five different locations.
+As part of [DCASE 2019](http://dcase.community/challenge2019/index), we are organizing an [SELD task](http://dcase.community/challenge2019/task-sound-event-localization-and-detection) with a [multi-room reverberant dataset synthesized using real-life impulse response (IR) collected at five different environments](https://arxiv.org/pdf/1905.08546.pdf 'Paper on Arxiv').
 This github page shares the benchmark method, SELDnet, and the dataset for the task.
 The paper describing the SELDnet can be found on [IEEExplore](https://ieeexplore.ieee.org/document/8567942 'Paper on IEEE Xplore') and on [Arxiv](https://arxiv.org/pdf/1807.00129.pdf 'Paper on Arxiv').
+The dataset, baseline method and benchmark scores have been described in the task paper available [here](https://arxiv.org/pdf/1905.08546.pdf 'Paper on Arxiv').

-If you are using this code or the datasets in any format, then please consider citing the following paper
+If you are using this code or the datasets in any format, then please consider citing the following two papers

+> Sharath Adavanne, Archontis Politis, Joonas Nikunen and Tuomas Virtanen, "A multi-room reverberant dataset for sound event localization and detection" submitted in the Workshop on Detection and Classification of Acoustic Scenes and Events (DCASE 2019)

 > Sharath Adavanne, Archontis Politis, Joonas Nikunen and Tuomas Virtanen, "Sound event localization and detection of overlapping sources using convolutional recurrent neural network" in IEEE Journal of Selected Topics in Signal Processing (JSTSP 2018)